ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 ```

 # Generating and Distributing TLS Certificates
-We will use the `Openssl` tool to generate our own CA and all the `etcd` server certificates and keys.
+We will use the `openssl` tool to generate our own CA and all the `etcd` server certificates and keys.
+You can use your won certificate manager.

 ## Generate Private CA
 This script will generate a CA certificate with its private key.
 The argument is the prefix of both files created: